FFAR and AgLaunch Host Convening Event in Memphis to Prioritize Research and Commercialization Objectives for Cropping Systems of the Future

-“Research must pave the way for the food and agriculture system to take advantage of the many different and unknown crops that are being underutilized, or not used at all,” said Sally Rockey, Ph.D., executive director of the Foundation for Food and Agriculture Research.
-“The Foundation for Food and Agriculture Research is pleased to join AgLaunch and PepsiCo to identify scientific opportunities in crop diversity that are prime for making an impact on new market opportunities for farmers, environmental resilience, and human health.”
+“Research must pave the way for the food and agriculture system to take advantage of the many different and unknown crops that are being underutilized, or not used at all,” said Dr. Sally Rockey, executive director of the Foundation for Food & Agriculture Research.
+“The Foundation for Food & Agriculture Research is pleased to join AgLaunch and PepsiCo to identify scientific opportunities in crop diversity that are prime for making an impact on new market opportunities for farmers, environmental resilience and human health.”

 “A key goal for AgLaunch is to help shape agricultural research priorities to lower the barriers to entry for new crops and diverse cropping systems as a platform to adapting to a changing environment, increasing population and new innovation,” said Pete Nelson, President & Executive Director of AgLaunch.
 “This convening event hosted with FFAR is helping to bring together the leading global researchers interested in crop diversity towards developing consortia that can drive new research objectives and creation of new public private partnerships.”

-The Resilient Ag convening includes tours of Agricenter International, Arkansas State University, GreenLeaf Learning Farms, Ritter Agribusiness, and The Kitchen Community.
+The Resilient Agriculture convening includes tours of Agricenter International, Arkansas State University, GreenLeaf Learning Farms, Ritter Agribusiness and The Kitchen Community.

 - Ronn Garry, Jr., Tropical Foods